 When a consumer goes to the gas pump to fill up, they are assuming what they are paying for is gasoline.
 In Ohio, that's a big assumption.
 Because Ohio has no regulatory program to test and ensure the quality of gasoline, Ohioans are using blind luck at the pump.

-Over five billion gallons of fuel are sold per year in Ohio, the third largest consumer state in the nation.
+Over six billion gallons of fuel are sold per year in Ohio, which is one of the largest consumer states in the nation.
 Yet, Ohio is one of only three states, along with Alaska and Nebraska, without any regulatory authority to test fuel quality.

 Montgomery County Auditor Karl Keith first began advocating for fuel quality testing legislation in 2000, but he says there has never been more momentum than there is now, more than twenty years later.
 The issue has been thrust into the spotlight after consumers suffered significant engine damage from two recent incidents in Southwest Ohio.